Paolo Troubetzkoy

 Portion of St. Louis Post-Dispatch page of March 17, 1912, shows reporter Marguerite Martyn, in the center, making sketches for her article on Troubetzkoy and his wife, Elin Sundström (drawing right and photo center).
 The layout also includes a caricature that Troubetzkoy did of Sundström and himself, as well as Troubetzkoy quotations that Martyn noted.

-Prince Paolo Petrovich Troubetzkoy (also known as Pavel or Paul; Павел Петрович Трубецкой; Intra, Italy, 15 February 1866 — Pallanza, 12 February 1938) was an Italian sculptor of Russian origin who was described by George Bernard Shaw as "the most astonishing sculptor of modern times".
-By birth, he was a member of the ancient House of Trubetskoy.
+Prince Paolo Petrovich Troubetzkoy (also known as Pavel or Paul; Павел Петрович Трубецкой; 15 February 1866 — 12 February 1938) was an Italian sculptor of Russian origin who was described by George Bernard Shaw as "the most astonishing sculptor of modern times".
+By birth, he was a member of the Trubetskoy family.

 Life

 He was the son of Russian diplomat, Prince Peter Petrovich Troubetzkoy (1822–1892) and his second wife, lyric singer Ada Winans (1831–1917).
 His paternal grandmother was Princess Emilie zu Sayn-Wittgenstein-Sayn (1801–1869), which makes him great-grandson of famous Marshal Prince Peter zu Sayn-Wittgenstein-Berleburg-Ludwigsburg.
 He worked in Italy, Russia, the United States, England and France.

 Troubetzkoy grew up in a family open to the influence of the Milanese Scapigliatura.
 Among the visitors to the family villa was the Scapigliato painter Daniele Ranzoni, whose portraits included Gigi, Piero and Paolo Troubetzkoy.
 He was a self-taught artist, although he learned painture from Daniele Ranzoni during his childhood and sculpture from Giuseppe Grandi.
 He is associated with impressionism, due to his ability to grasp sketchy movements in his bronze works.
 He was heavily influenced by the work of Auguste Rodin and Medardo Rosso.
 He depicted the society of the Belle Époque.
 Few of his bronzes are still available in the market.
 Quite famous is the 35 cm high portrait of Constance Stewart-Richardson called The Dancer.
 His work was also part of the sculpture event in the art competition at the 1912 Summer Olympics.

 The largest and best known of his works is the monumental equestrian statue of the Russian Tsar Alexander III in St. Petersburg, Russia.
 The monument was opened in 1909 on the Nevsky Prospekt near the Moskovsky Vokzal terminal.
 After the Russian revolution of 1917, the Soviet government removed the monument from the main street to the rear of the Russian Museum in St. Petersburg.
 After the dissolution of the Soviet Union, in 1994, the monument to Alexander was placed in front of the Marble Palace near the embankment of the Neva river, at the former site of the armoured car that transported Lenin from Finland Station.

 After his death, all the plaster works preserved in his ateliers in Neuilly-sur-Seine and Verbania Pallanza were donated by his heirs to Museo del Paesaggio in Verbania Pallanza.
 Currently the Museum preserves more than 300 of Troubetzkoy's sculptures.